External Ids for KL Gene

 Previous GeneCards Identifiers for KL Gene

 This gene encodes a type-I membrane protein that is related to beta-glucosidases.
 Reduced production of this protein has been observed in patients with chronic renal failure (CRF), and this may be one of the factors underlying the degenerative processes (e.g., arteriosclerosis, osteoporosis, and skin atrophy) seen in CRF.
 Also, mutations within this protein have been associated with ageing and bone loss. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KL Gene

 KL (Klotho) is a Protein Coding gene.
-Diseases associated with KL include skin atrophy and arteriosclerosis.
+Diseases associated with KL include hyperphosphatemic familial tumoral calcinosis, kl-related and skin atrophy.
 Among its related pathways are PI-3K cascade and PI-3K cascade.
 GO annotations related to this gene include signal transducer activity and fibroblast growth factor receptor binding.
 An important paralog of this gene is GBA3.

 UniProtKB/Swiss-Prot for KL Gene

 May have weak glycosidase activity towards glucuronylated steroids.
 However, it lacks essential active site Glu residues at positions 239 and 872, suggesting it may be inactive as a glycosidase in vivo.
 May be involved in the regulation of calcium and phosphorus homeostasis by inhibiting the synthesis of active vitamin D (By similarity).
 Essential factor for the specific interaction between FGF23 and FGFR1 (By similarity).